-Falsework shall be designed to meet the requirements of the permanent structure using relevant materials to be actually used for the falsework, environment and site consideration.
+Falsework shall be designed to meet the requirements of the permanent structure using relevant Indian standards for materials selected for falsework.
+The design should take into account the conditions of materials to be actually used for the falsework, environment and site consideration.